inkandfeet/inkdb/README.md

 # inkdb

-An authenticated, realtime, key-value microstorage that's synced across devices.
+An authenticated, realtime, offline-first microstorage that's synced across devices.

+Built-in support for most common data-sharing patterns, that makes securely managing your user's and app's data simple.

+Provides multiple data patterns, built-in:

+- `inkdb.public` Anonymous, public, read-only.
+- `inkdb.user.app.readonly` User-specific data the app backend has read-write access to.
+User read-only.
+Authenticated, encrypted.
+- `inkdb.user.app.readwrite`  User-specific data the app backend has read-write access to.
+User read-write.
+Authenticated, encrypted.
+(Needs new name?)
+- `inkdb.user.private` User-specific, authenticated, encrypted, read-write data the app backend promises not to access.
+Can be zero-knowledge encrypted to make sure that holds true.
+- `inkdb.device_only` Encrypted, read-write storage that never leaves the device.
+Unlike the above, it is never sync'd.

 - Everything encrypted.
-Use whatever backed you'd like.
+Use whatever backend you'd like.
 Your user's data is encrypted.
 - ~Agnostic to your realtime backend.
 Supports multiple backends (Kinto, Firestore, DynamoDB, Hasura/Postgres, etc).~
 - Built on Kinto.
-- Bundled authentication backend is Python/Django, but you can override with your own, and itd be simple to port this to Rails, etc.
+- Bundled authentication backend is Python/Django, but you can override with your own, and it'd be simple to port this to Rails, etc.

-Provides several data enpoints:
-- `inkdb.public` Anonymous, public, read-only.
-- `inkdb.app.readonly` User-specific, authenticated, encrypted data the server has access to as well.
-Read-only.
-- `inkdb.app.readwrite`  User-specific, authenticated, encrypted data the server has access to as well.
-Read-write.
-(Needs new name?)
-- `inkdb.private` User-specific, authenticated, encrypted, read-write.
-Can be zero-knowledge encrypted.

 ### Stupid simple syntax.